jeffomidvaran/TheBlockouts/docs/final.md

 <h4>Quantifying Combat Strategy</h4>
 <p>
 To see what type of strategy it was developing we kept track of which attacks it tried when trying to fight an entity and how often each attack was used.
 As we see it very strongly favors firing arrows at enemies, and learns to do so very quickly.
-It often would try shoot enemies from its spawn point to try and maximize its reward as much as possible.
+It often would try to shoot the enemies from its spawn point to try and maximize its reward as much as possible.
 This is a very good strategy since the arrow allows for the agent to attack enemies much faster since it does not need them to get close to it to be able to fight them.
 The agent would get the most rewards whenever it would successfully hit an enemy and the bias towards long reach and fast engagement is appropriate for our task, especially since the agent is very often attacking from behind the barrier (when sword swipes are often ineffective).

 </p>
 <img src="images/Figure_2.jpg">